haxys/MTGA-Decks/Notes/deckbuilding.md

 To illustrate the revision process, let's look at two practical examples: revising the Dagger Toes deck and evolving the Group Hug deck.

 **Case Study: Revising Dagger Toes**

 The Dagger Toes deck, focused on a cat theme, initially included only cat-related cards.
 Through playtesting, you identified the need for support spells to enhance functionality.
 Revisions involved:
 - **Adding Support Spells:** Incorporating support spells that complemented the cat theme while enhancing the deck’s competitiveness.
 For example, adding "Swords to Plowshares" for efficient removal and "Cultivate" for mana ramp.
 - **Balancing Theme and Performance:** Ensuring that the deck remained true to its theme while improving its overall performance.
 This involved finding cat-themed cards that also provided strategic benefits.
 - **Adjusting Mana Curve:** Revising the mana curve to ensure smooth gameplay and consistent performance, adding low-cost creatures for early game presence and high-impact cards for the late game.

 **Case Study: Evolving Group Hug**

 The Group Hug deck, designed to prevent damage and destruction, initially had no win condition.
 Revisions involved:
 - **Adding a Win Condition:** Incorporating a powerful finisher to ensure the game could be won, such as "Approach of the Second Sun" or "Azor's Elocutors."
 - **Maintaining Core Theme:** Preserving the deck’s core theme of preventing harm while making necessary adjustments for competitiveness.
 Adding cards like "Howling Mine" and "Temple Bell" to draw cards and maintain the group hug theme.
 - **Continuous Testing:** Regularly playtesting and revising the deck to ensure it remained effective and enjoyable for all players, adjusting based on feedback from various games.

+### Conclusion

 By following these criteria and examples, you can effectively revise your deck to achieve a balance of fun, interesting ideas, and competitiveness.
 Regular revisions and thoughtful sideboard management will keep your deck adaptable and strong in various play environments.
+Next, we will explore advanced techniques for handling major overhauls and tracking changes to your deck.

 ## Chapter 6: Advanced Techniques